 I might also note that "HAL 9000" sounds like an advanced version of "IBM

-7090", even to the detail that the letters H-A-L are just ahead of the
+7090", even to the detail that the letters H-A-L are just before the

 letters I-B-M in alphabetical order.
 However, that detail was explicitly